 6.11.1 Applicability to language

-This vulnerability is not applicable to Fortran in most circumstances.
+The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.11 is not applicable to Fortran in most circumstances.
 There is no mechanism for associating a data pointer with a procedure pointer.
 A non-polymorphic pointer is declared with a type and can be associated only with an object of its type.
 A polymorphic pointer that is not unlimited polymorphic is declared with a type and can be associated only with an object of its type or an extension of its type.
 An unlimited polymorphic pointer can be used to reference its target only by using a type with which the type of its target is compatible in a select type construct.
 These restrictions are enforced during compilation.
 An unlimited polymorphic pointer can also be assigned to a sequence type or bind(c) type pointer; this is unsafe, and cannot be checked during compilation.

 When an unlimited polymorphic pointer has a target of a sequence type or an interoperable derived type, a type-breaking cast might occur.